 Like western astrology, Jyotish uses a birth chart to map the planets’ positions at your time of birth.
 Unlike western astrology, Jyotish also uses many “divisional” charts — the so-called amshas and vargas — which are derivatives of the main chart to reveal details about relationships, studies, career, wealth, family, health, spirituality, etc.

 Navamsa means “9th division” and refers to a harmonic chart so important that no Vedic astrologer would provide a consultation without referring to it.
 Some say the navamsa represents the fruit of one’s karma in this lifetime, reflecting both one’s love relationships and spiritual path.

 Karma and the role of the astrologer

 Jyotisha (astrology) and hasta (palmistry) reflect the karma we’re inclined to experience in this life.
 Vedic astrology has an undeserved reputation as being deterministic, as if there was only one possible future, and all actions lead inevitably to it.
 But in fact, there are many crossroads in a full life, and we make choices that affect our futures.

 Vedic astrology acknowledges karma may be fixed or loose, that we have more or less free will in some areas of life than in others.
 My role is to help people understand their strengths and weaknesses, where they’ll experience success or frustration, and to forecast those periods when life will be pleasurable, painful or just plain normal.

-I help people understand themselves, and be aware of all the positive possibilities their life has to offer.
+I try to help people understand themselves, and be aware of all the positive possibilities their life has to offer.
 I won’t discuss death, or frighten anyone with information about things they haven’t specifically asked to be discussed.